AI & Data Quality · Production ML · Annotation QA

 Warning Signs of Annotation Governance Breakdown

 Cohen's kappa dropping below 0.82 from a project baseline above 0.88 is the earliest quantitative signal of reviewer drift.
-Act before it crosses 0.80.
+Act before it crosses 0.80 — the inflection point for downstream accuracy loss.

 Rising volume of escalated or disputed labels indicates that labeling guidelines are failing to cover emerging edge cases or that reviewers are interpreting boundaries differently.